jekymin8232/vitalguardai-com/README.md

 **Even if you can only afford two meals a day instead of three, you should never live as a coward.**

+**Do not seek power for its own sake.
+Focus on the people you are meant to serve.**

 When freedom of expression is restricted and individual freedoms are limited, people cannot fully realize and express their creative potential.

 ### For information about the developer, please click the link below.